Best Japanese City Names: 200+ Historic & Modern City Ideas + Cultural Guide

 Zao (蔵王)

-Mountain resort spanning Yamagata and Miyagi prefectures, famous for skiing, hot springs, and spectacular ice-covered trees
+Mountain resort spanning Yamagata and Miyagi prefectures, known for skiing, hot springs, and ice-covered trees

 Unzen (雲仙)